-- That if there is a default, the bank can sell up the property that they have offered as security for the loan to recover the unpaid monies plus default interest and any other costs of the default;
+In case of a default, the lender can seize and sell up the property/assets that the guarantor offered as security against the loan to recover the unpaid dues and default interest besides other costs of the default.

-- That the clients are aware of the repayments the loan agreement will require them to pay, that they have the income to service these repayments, and that they have obtained appropriate advice from their accountant and/or financial advisors;
+They are aware of the repayments the loan agreement will require them to pay.
+Also, they have the income to service these repayments, and that they have obtained appropriate advice from their accountant and/or financial advisers.

-- If there is a guarantee, the person providing the guarantee understands that if there is a default under the loan, whatever security they have provided under their guarantee (most of the guarantees relate to ALL their assets) may be sold by the bank to recoup the amount owing under the loan plus any default interest and other costs that they incur in the process.
+If there is a deed of guarantee, the guarantor acknowledges that if there is a default on the loan, whatever security the guarantor had provided under their guarantee may be sold by the lender to recoup the amount owing under the loan with default interest and other costs that they incur in the process.